simonesilvestroni/m2m-website/_pages/colophon.md

 description: "Technical details about the website"
 permalink: '/colophon/'
 ---
-Developed by Simone Silvestroni, designed with Silvia Maggi. <abbr title="Information Architecture">IA</abbr> and photography by [Silvia Maggi](https://silviamaggidesign.com/ "Go to Silvia Maggi website"){:target="_blank" rel="noopener"}.
+Developed by Simone Silvestroni, designed with Silvia Maggi.
+Information architecture and photography by [Silvia Maggi](https://silviamaggidesign.com/ "Go to Silvia Maggi website"){:target="_blank" rel="noopener"}.
 Logo glyph by [Saskia Robertson](/about/).
 Check the post [Website redesign](/blog/website-redesign/) for a more philosophical analysis.

 ## Tools